fpsvogel/fpsvogel.com/src/_posts/2023-11-21-rubyist-learns-haskell-getting-started.md

 An error comes up if you try to define this function, because the compiler wants all the possible return values to be of the same type.

-The solution (if there is one) would involve defining an explicit type signature.
+The solution (as far as I understand it) would involve defining an explicit type signature.
 I say "explicit" because all the above examples of the `mySignum` function have an *inferred* type signature.
 If you open up the Haskell REPL and enter one of the valid definitions of `mySingum` from the previous section, you can then enter `:t mySignum` and the inferred type is displayed:

 ```haskell
 mySignum :: (Ord a1, Num a1, Num a2) => a1 -> a2